7 Playgrounds with A Little Extra in Atlanta

 2980 Redding Rd.
 NE, Atlanta

-For a list of our 14 “Star” Playgrounds all around Atlanta, click here.
+Looking for more?
+Here’s our list of 14 “Star” Playgrounds all around Atlanta.